Skip to content

 Written by

-What Is A Performance Appraisal?
+What is a Performance Appraisal?

 A performance appraisal is the name given to the process when an employee’s performance in their role is assessed.
-You may also hear it referred to as a performance review, performance assessment or employee evaluation.
+You may also hear it referred to as a performance review, performance assessment, or employee evaluation.

 An appraisal usually has the following parameters: